Online MSN Program: Executive Leadership

 Explore the FAQ to get more in-depth answers.
 If you don’t find what you’re looking for, reach out to us.

-Spring Hill College is accredited by the SACSCOC and is seeking Commission on Collegiate Nursing Education (CCNE) accreditation for the online MSN.
+The master’s degree program in nursing at Spring Hill College is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

-Yes, you can choose from three career tracks: clinical nurse leadership, nursing education and executive leadership.
+Yes, you can choose from two career tracks: nursing education and executive leadership.

-You will be prepared to take the CNL or nurse educator exam, both of which are national tests.
+You will be prepared to take the CNL exam.